mkb93/mazesolver/README.md

-a semi guided project through boot.dev running it locally requires a tkinter library and python3 current issues to fix: all classes are in the same module and therefore hard to read and navigate not deployed to a git pages area not in my pinned projects try to add a video demo with a gif of it working on a basic maze
+a semi guided project through boot.dev running it locally requires a tkinter library and python3 current issues to fix: large classes are not refined so hard to read tests are linked to the old way of running so need to be changed to work with separated classes readme needs to be updated not deployed to a git pages area not in my pinned projects try to add a video demo with a gif of it working on a basic maze